kokestu/invasive-species-fieldtrip/mink-invasion.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##    9.96   10.88   12.17   12.40   13.78   15.89

-Looks like for 20 years the population doesn’t even reach 16 individuals\!
+Looks like for 20 timesteps the population doesn’t even reach 16 individuals\!
 At this stage there are just too many native mink taking up space and resources for the invasives to grow rapidly.
 At this point, nearly half of all the offspring of the invader die before they mature.
 You might have noticed here that our model assumes that there are no fluctuations in the population – but we know this is not realistic.
-If we imagine that there is a severe drought in year 10, it is very likely that the small invasive population will be eliminated, whereas the native population is large enough that it can survive (even with many deaths).
-This is also informative for planning control measures – if we can recapture 15 wild American mink within 20 years, we can remove the threat of extinction altogether\!
+If we imagine that there is a severe drought in timestep 10, it is very likely that the small invasive population will be eliminated, whereas the native population is large enough that it can survive (even with many deaths).
+This is also informative for planning control measures – if we can recapture 15 wild American mink within this time, we can remove the threat of extinction altogether\!

 Finally, this model allows us to incorporate competition, but it is not explicit about the *mechanisms* by which this competition operates.
 Do